jeremykendall/php-domain-parser/README.md

     - `Rules::PRIVATE_DOMAINS`, to validate against the PSL PRIVATE DOMAINS section only.
     - the empty string to validate against all the PSL sections.

 By default, the `$section` argument is equal to the empty string.
-If an unsupported section is submitted a `Pdp\Exception` exception will be thrown.
+If an unsupported section is submitted a `Pdp\Contract\Exception` exception will be thrown.

 **THIS EXAMPLE ILLUSTRATES HOW THE OBJECT WORK BUT SHOULD BE AVOIDED IN PRODUCTON**